Programme

 MINISTERIAL ADDRESS | IMPROVING NEW ZEALAND’S ENERGY SECURITY AND AFFORDABILITY

-Hon Simeon Brown – Minister for Energy
+Hon Simon Watts – Minister for Energy

 Facilitated by: John Carnegie – chief executive, Energy Resources Aotearoa